tarsbase/poki-launcher/README.md

 # Poki Launcher

+This is primarily developed over here https://git.sr.ht/~zethra/poki-launcher.
+I'll still accept PRs and issues on github but the code here might not be up to date.
+I'll try to remember to at least post releases here.

 **Work in progress**

 Poki Launcher is an application launcher for Linux.
 It tracks app usage then ranks apps based on frecency and fuzzy search.